mhasan004/Play-Share-App/README.md

     * This creates a unique key for each user.
 This ensures that each user has a unique secret key and therefore a unique JWT
     * We need to store this JWT User Secret Key so that we can validate a JWT.
 The JWT User Secret Key is hashed with *bcrypt* and is then stored in database.
     * The JWT is created using the concatenation of all the user's profile data and the JWT User Secret Key.
+    * The JWT token lasts for one hour.
   * **JWT Token Creation Process for Admin:**
     * The JWT is created using the concatenation of all the user's profile data, the JWT User Secret Key, and `ADMIN_SECRET_KEY`
 * **Sending Encrypted JWT Tokens**